hacl-star/hacl-star/README.EverCrypt.md

   file contains the list of other headers (and implementations) it depends on.

-Customizing distributions is easy; contact us if you need something bespoke (e.g. EverCrypt as single file).
+Customizing distributions is easy; contact us if you need something bespoke (e.g., EverCrypt as single file).

-## Building EverCrypt with Docker
+## Verifying and building EverCrypt with Docker

-Building EverCrypt from scratch is fairly involved and requires several tools.
+Verifying and building EverCrypt from scratch is fairly involved and requires several tools.
 Hence the simplest approach is to look up the latest tag for the [HACL\* docker container](https://cloud.docker.com/u/projecteverest/repository/docker/projecteverest/hacl-star-linux) then retrieve it using `docker pull`.

-## Building EverCrypt locally
+## Verifying and building EverCrypt locally

-Using the Everest script is the easiest approach.
+We strongly recommend using the Everest script (as shown below) to verify and build EverCrypt.

 ```bash
 $ git clone https://github.com/project-everest/everest/